 Salaried employees are those District employees whose position is classified as exempt from the overtime compensation requirements of the FLSA.
-Acting pay for salaried employees shall apply only if the acting assignment exceeds fifteen (15) working days.
+Acting pay for salaried employees shall apply only if afterif the acting assignment exceededs totals or exceeds fifteen (15) working days for 8-hour days or the equivalent number of hours for alternate work schedules fifteen (15) working days eightyforty (840) consecutive working hours.